-Super Bowl LII is coming up Feb 4 and 188.5 million people are expected to tune in to watch the Pats beat the Eagles, err, I mean watch a great game of football.
+Super Bowl LII is coming up Feb 4 and 188.5 million people are expected to tune in to watch the Pats beat the Eagles, err, I mean watch a great game of football [edit: ok, we got that one wrong].
 In addition to the snacks and team apparel/accessories, it’s a good bet that many of those viewers will be watching the game on a brand new TV.
 Television sales typically spike prior to the Super Bowl as retailers offer great deals and incentives to splurge on the newest models (like my favorite, a 65 inch OLED TV.)
 By the way, if you’re currently thinking of buying a new TV for the game, Amazon, B&H and Best Buy have all started their sales.
 Here’s a great list of promotions currently going on.

 There is another, darker trend associated with the Super Bowl and television sales: wardrobing.
 It’s the practice of purchasing a TV, using it to watch the game, and then returning it to the store for a full refund.
 We looked back at TV return trends over the last few years and uncovered the following:

 - Between post-holiday and Super Bowl-related returns, January, February and March experience the highest amount of TV returns

 - In 2016 there was a 217% jump in in TV returns from Q4 to Q1

 - The most returned brand is VIZIO (it’s also one of the most purchased brands)